 - India – Pyongyang

 - Laos – Pyongyang

 - Mongolia – Pyongyang

 - Syria – Pyongyang

 - Venezuela – Pyongyang

-Which Foreign Embassies are not located in the Diplomatic Compound?
+Which Foreign Embassies in North Korea are not located in the Diplomatic Compound?

 There are three foreign embassies in Pyongyang not located in the Diplomatic Compound.
 These are the embassies of China, Russia and Pakistan which are also the largest foreign embassies in Pyongyang.